chris284891/HW-Wireframe/README.md

 - floats
 - clearfix

-# Getting Started
-If you want to edit this code.
-Just open any of the files and copy and paste the code into any coding program of your choice or perform a git pull.
+# How to Edit
+- Click on green button that says "Clone or download"
+- Download zip then extract all
+- Then open in text editor of your choice.

 # Prequisites
 Just make sure you have a current updated browser.